-Mechanism of Galling
+Mechanism of Metal Galling

 Now, when sliding friction occurs, the strong adhesion turns into galling.
-In the contact zone, the amount of stress increases which enables the two surfaces to break away from each other and dissolving the contact zone.
+In the contact zone, the amount of stress increases which enables the two surfaces to break away from each other and dissolve the contact zone.
 This causes one material to lose particles to the other.

 Metals Susceptible to Galling

 Austenitic Stainless Steel, Aluminum, and Titanium are the most prominent metals that frequently encounter galling issues.
-Martensitic stainless steels, Tool steels or other similar hardened materials are less likely to have metal galling occur.
+Martensitic stainless steels, tool steels, or other similar hardened materials are less likely to have metal galling occur.

 When Does Galling Occur?